Electrical and Computer Engineering

 Full Time/Part Time

-A Ph.D. in Computer Engineering or a closely related discipline is required, along with an international reputation for research excellence, a commitment to first-rate teaching, and strong mentorship and leadership qualities.
+A Ph.D. in Computer Engineering or a closely related discipline is required, along with an international reputation for research excellence, a commitment to first-rate teaching, and demonstrated strength in, and commitment to, mentorship and leadership, as well as partnerships within the institution and with other academic institutions, industry, and research laboratories.

 The final candidate is required to provide copies of official transcript(s) for any college degree(s) listed in application materials submitted.
 Copies of transcript(s) should be provided prior to the start of employment.
 In addition, the final candidate may be required to verify other credentials listed in application materials.